aws/aws-eks-best-practices/content/networking/ipv6/index.md

 Any Pod-to-Pod communication across the nodes always uses an IPv6 address.
 VPC CNI configures iptables to handle IPv6 while blocking any IPv4 connections.

 Kubernetes services will receive only IPv6 addresses (ClusterIP) from Unique [Local IPv6 Unicast Addresses (ULA)](https://datatracker.ietf.org/doc/html/rfc4193).
 The ULA Service CIDR for an IPv6 cluster is automatically assigned during EKS cluster creation stage and cannot be modified.
-The following diagram depicts the Pod to Kubernetes Service flow:
+The following diagram depict the Pod to Kubernetes Service flow:

 ![EKS/IPv6, IPv6 Pod to IPv6 k8s service (ClusterIP ULA) flow](./Pod-to-service-ipv6.png)

 Services are exposed to the internet using an AWS load balancer.
 The load balancer receives public IPv4 and IPv6 addresses, a.k.a dual-stack load balancer.
 For IPv4 clients accessing IPv6 cluster kubernetes services, the load balancer does IPv4 to IPv6 translation.

 Amazon EKS recommends running worker nodes and Pods in private subnets.
 You can create public load balancers in the public subnets that load balance traffic to Pods running on nodes that are in private subnets.
-The following diagram depicts an internet IPv4 user accessing an EKS/IPv6 Ingress based service:
+The following diagram depict an internet IPv4 user accessing an EKS/IPv6 Ingress based service:

 ![Internet IPv4 user to EKS/IPv6 Ingress service](./ipv4-internet-to-eks-ipv6.png)

+**Note: The above pattern requires to deploy the [most recent version](https://kubernetes-sigs.github.io/aws-load-balancer-controller) of the AWS load balancer controller**

 ### EKS Control Plane <-> Data Plane communication